Hu-ssam/Hu-ssam/README.md

 -My name is Hussam <br>
 -I'm a fresh graduate <br>
 -I signed up for GitHub to improve my technical skills and learn new things <br>
--I'm looking forward to helping people here whenever I can <br>
+-I'm looking forward to helping people here however I can <br>
 <!--
 **Hu-ssam/Hu-ssam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.